Dreepye/StarNubMain/Server/README.md

    - StarNub Configuration:
 		- Step by step setup, or extract a file and edit
 		- Configuration self heals data types
-		- Most configuration items can be modified while the server is running
+		- Most configuration items can be modified while the starbounddata.packets.starbounddata.packets.server is running
    - Starbound Configuration:
 		- Auto generate configuration if it does not exist in directory *- Auto write configuration variables when changed in StarNub configuration